Martichou/unswayed-server/readme/special/token.md

-# Special
+# Special Token

-The Special token is a token with a longer validity and which allow you to refresh the validity lifetime.
+The Special Token is a token with a longer validity and which allow you to refresh the validity lifetime.

-**URL** : `/api/token/special`
+**URL** : `/api/special/token/`

 **Method** : `GET`